hasura/graphql-engine/manual/data/graphql/index.rst

    - Set :ref:`permissions <data-permissions>` over your tables.
    - Once you set permissions, the GraphQL queries and mutations will respect these permissions.

-To know about the GraphQL API in detail, check out :ref:`the reference <data-graphql>`.
+To know about the GraphQL API in detail, check out the :ref:`reference <data-graphql>`.

 .. admonition:: Note

     If you already have a Postgres database and wish to have GraphQL APIs over it, we have a quick guide for migrating your database :ref:`here <guide-import-existing-database>`.

 See:
 ^^^^